ulario/kotaka/UPGRADE-API.md

 Therefore, going forward, we will simplify the regime, and the responsibilities of affected programs will be amended.

-Please see PATCHING for more information.

-When the new patching interface is built, any further recompilations of an object will cause it and its clones to be checked against the new patching api.
+A patcher can be registered with a program when the program is compiled.
+The patcher will be queried from the InitD responsible for the program in question at the time the program is compiled.

+When a non inheritable program is compiled, it is checked for patchers in either itself or any other program it inherits, and they are called as soon as the program is compiled.
+All the object's clones will also be touched to ensure they are patched before being accessed again.

-It's also possible to use a patcher to intercept objects that newly inherit an inheritable after being originally created.
+It's possible to use a patcher to intercept objects that newly inherit an inheritable after being originally created.

 ## Deprecation of SortD